4 min read

 The future of AI collaboration will not be won by products that claim to understand people better than people understand themselves.

-It will be won by systems that help people understand the work.
+It will be won by systems that help people see the work more clearly.

-For any serious AI collaboration product, that means shared context, durable outputs, visible trust boundaries, and AI agents that participate in the room without pretending to own the room.
+For any serious AI collaboration product, that means shared context, durable outputs, visible trust boundaries, and AI support that works from visible, permissioned room context without pretending to own the room.

 We do not need machines that read minds.